czarnymurzyn/adhd.md/README.md

 - Package Manager Integrity: Inspect the repository's lockfile (`pnpm-lock.yaml`, `bun.lockb`, `yarn.lock`, `package-lock.json`) before running any package management commands.
 NEVER mix package managers or create conflicting lockfiles.
 - Supabase Key Security: NEVER use, import, or expose `SUPABASE_SERVICE_ROLE_KEY` in client-side code or public browser environments.
 Only the public anon key belongs on the client.

-## 8. TOOLS & WORKFLOW CONTROLS
-- Emergency Task Bypass: If the user is genuinely blocked (e.g., external upstream bug, third-party outage) and MUST abandon the current task before achieving 100% DoD, enforce a formal bypass:
-  - The user must explicitly prompt: `ABANDON: [reason]`.
-  - Only upon receiving this explicit command are you allowed to clear the current task lock and allow picking a new one.
-Do not allow casual task hopping.